briamkin/corp/dbt_coding_conventions.md

-# Code Review Checklist

-## Policy & Procedure

-- Reviewers should have 48 hours to complete a review, so plan ahead with the end of your sprint.
-- When possible, questions/problems should be discussed with your reviewer before PR time.
-PR time is by definition the worst possible time to have to make meaningful changes to your models, because you’ve already done all of the work!
+# dbt coding conventions

-## Model Configuration
+## Model configuration

-- Model-specific attributes (like sort/dist keys) should be specified in the model
+- Model-specific attributes (like sort/dist keys) should be specified in the model.
-- If a particular configuration applies to all models in a directory, it should be specified in the project
+- If a particular configuration applies to all models in a directory, it should be specified in the `dbt_project.yml` file.
 - In-model configurations should be specified like this:

 ```python